r3eckon/Recursive-Tile-Map-Growth/README.md

 - **Room** adds an entrance and calls the room generation algorithm to grow a room, the style and type of which depending on the orientation of the entrance.

+- **Stairs** adds stairwells towards the top or bottom of the dungeon, also creating new corridors to grow a new floor.

+- **Model** adds a pre made model by chosing randomly from the input list of models.

 More of those random parameters can be added to generate more desirable results.

+**Models** have been recently added and combine the manual level design capabilities of a human to the growth of the level by randomly chosing from a set of premade tile type arrays.
+Those models, which can be of any size and span multiple floors, are then rotated and placed by the algorithm.